Neelambari (2001 film)

-Neelambari is 2001 Indian Kannada-language fantasy film directed by Surya and starring Ramya Krishna, Devaraj, Prema, Suman, Charulatha and Vinod Alva.
+Neelambari is 2001 Indian Kannada-language fantasy film directed by Surya and starring Ramya Krishna, Devaraj, Prema, Vinod Alva, Suman, and Charulatha.

 Plot

 In the village of Neeli Batta, human sacrifices occur.
 A five-member TV channel crew (including Vinod) comes to report on the village.
 Charuhasan asks the crew to see Akhila who can tell them the story.
 Two members of the crew get murdered.
 Police officer Bharath and his wife Durga come to investigate the murders.
 A flashback is told about how both beautiful Malli and an ordinary looking Neela had fought over who gets Veera and eventually Malli had married Veera.
 A furious Neela has used her father's powers, done a yaaga, transformed into Akhila and creates havoc in the village.
 How Akhila is defeated forms the rest of the story.